Quantifying symmetric exchange in ultrathin ferromagnetic films with chirality: Discussion

-Concerning the values for $A$ obtained for any particular sample, the BLS analysis consistently provides the largest value for $A$, followed by the Bloch law with modified $\eta$ for thin films and the 2D Bloch law including the PSSW modes (Eq.~\eqref{m_reduction_pssw}).
-The original Bloch $T^{3/2}$ law (Eq.~\eqref{m_reduction_bloch}) for 3D systems leads to the smallest value when applied to the thin films.
-Those values can be considered as unrealistically low since the 3D Bloch law does not take into account the increase of the magnon density in ultrathin films \cite{Nembach.2015}.
-We presume that the iterative use of Eq.~\eqref{m_reduction_pssw} results in values closer to the ones obtained from DFT calculations and based on BLS data.
-In fact, larger exchange values are found when employing the model including PSSW modes.
-Nevertheless, we also observe here in most cases a much smaller exchange constant compared to the direct measurement of the dispersion relation with BLS.
-A similar trend is observed for the Bloch $T^{3/2}$ law with thickness-corrected $\eta$.
+\paragraph{Method Trend for Samples: Others} The values obtained from BLS for $A$ are followed by Bloch law (modified $\eta$), and the 2D PSSW Bloch law (Eqn.~\eqref{m_reduction_pssw}).
+Finally, the original 3D Bloch $T^{3/2}$ law (Eqn.~\eqref{m_reduction_bloch}) reports the smallest value of $A$ for the studied ultrathin films.
+In particular, the $A$ values from the 3D Bloch law are unrealistically low as it does not account for the increased magnon density in ultrathin films \cite{Nembach.2015}.
+Meanwhile, we expect that the 2D Bloch law, with the iterative use of Eqn.~\eqref{m_reduction_pssw}, should produce closer to those obtained from DFT and other measurement techniques.
+While this is indeed qualitatively the case, the $A$ values from the 2D Bloch law are still considerably smaller than those from the BLS dispersion.
+Finally, a similar trend is observed for the Bloch $T^{3/2}$ law with thickness-corrected $\eta$, albeit the $A$ values for this case are closer to the BLS values.

-The fact that all $M_\mathrm{S}(T)$-based methods lead to comparably low values for $A$ could be attributed to several reasons.
-One is clearly the assumed parabolic approximation of the dispersion relation already discussed above, which generally leads to an underestimation of $A$ in comparison to, e.g., the full Heisenberg model.
-The deviation from the parabolic dispersion relation does not play a significant role for the wave-vector range probed by BLS, but it is significant for the thermal spin-wave distribution probed by the $M_\mathrm{S}(T)$-based methods.
-In our particular case, also the DFT calculations clearly show that the $A$ values obtained from fits to the low $q$ part lead to significantly higher values for $A$ in comparison to an analysis including the high $q$ part.
-Thus, a simple parabolic approximation is not justified over the wave vector range probed by the $M_\mathrm{S}(T)$-based methods and an interpretation of the values obtained for $A$ has to be taken with care.

-To improve the accuracy of the $M_\mathrm{S}(T)$ modelling, it might be needed to consider also higher-order exchange interactions \cite{Banerjee.2014b,Gutzeit.2021}, which might be able to capture the more complex wave vector dependence of the exchange energy density.
-The incorporation of higher-order exchange contributions would, however, drastically increase the effort necessary for an extension of the respective models and disentangling the contributions of different order might even be impossible.